davidpomerenke/gpt-lite/README.md

 ## Development

-Server and client parts should be run in separate processes, such that both can be hot-reloaded:
+Backend and frontend should be run in separate processes, so that both can be hot-reloaded:

-- `npm run server`
+- `npm run dev-backend`
-- `npm run client`
+- `npm run dev-frontend`

 ## License